KosmidisMixalis/Socially-Aware-Robot-Navigation-with-Stochastic-Advantage-Actor-Critic/README.md

 > ⚠️ The work in this repository is created for academic research.
 All rights of external packages are reserved to their original owners as per their licenses.
 Everything in `Social_Nav_Src` is developed by the authors and is open-source for academic use.

-Some files in `catkin_ws/src/ridgeback_simulator/ridgeback_gazebo/Media` and Python scripts may require **path replacements** based on your local setup.
+Some files like `catkin_ws/src/ridgeback_simulator/ridgeback_gazebo/Media` and Python scripts may require **path replacements** based on your local setup.

 ---